skrattaren/apf.rst/apf.rst

 - [p.
 158/146] "'Met Hannibal Lecter in a dark alley, did it?' said Yo-less."

-  A reference to the cannibalistic, eh, hero of the 1991 movie "`The Silence of the Lambs`_".
+  A reference to the cannibalistic, eh, hero of the 1991 movie **The Silence of the Lambs**.

 - [p.
 159/147] "'Baron Samedi, the voodoo god,' said Yo-Less.
 'I got the idea out of James Bond.'"

-  The James Bond movie Yo-less means is "`Live and Let Die`_".
+  The James Bond movie Yo-less means is **Live and Let Die**.

 - [p.
 164/151] "'Body snatchers!' said Wobbler.
 'Burke 'n Head!' said Bigmac."